 What we don’t often think of is the marine history of our great state.
 If you think waaaaaay back to maybe 5th grade or so, a memory of the Permian Sea might spark a memory??
 Maybe not? 😉

-Just a few years ago…250 million years or so, Kansas was covered in a shallow body of water called the Permian Sea.
+Kansas used to be covered in a shallow body of water called the Permian Sea.
 When you look around, there doesn’t appear to be many signs of our past, but if you look close…closer…closer still, you might see the remains of our “wet” history in the built environment around you.

 Where to Find Fossils in Kansas

 The Kansas Flint Hills, always a favorite topic of mine, is the perfect example of that history.
 Known for its rocky soil, the Flint Hills are filled with limestone buildings (think of the Kansas State University campus!), our ancestors used what was available to them for building.
 Limestone was created by the by calcium carbonate from all of the living organisms that lived in the seas millions of years ago.
 As they died, their skeletons and shells collected at the bottom of the ocean and over millions of years they turned into limestone we have today.
 In fact, according to the National Park Service, each inch of limestone accounts for 200 years of deposition.

 If you are looking for fossils, the Flint Hills is a perfect place!
 Places where you can see exposed rock coming up through the soil are best.
 The Tallgrass Prairie Preserve or Flint Hills Discovery Center are great places to visit to learn more about this.

 If dinosaur bones are more to your fossil search liking, the Smoky Hills are more the region that you should hunt.
 This is a much more intense search, but check out the University of Kansas Geological Survey for details about the dinosaurs that roamed prehistoric Kansas and locations.